Steven Benner’s Blog

 For a basic system set up walk through please use Part 1 of my guide to setting up an Ubuntu server.
 Everything in that article is relevant to this guide.
 The only thing that I should add is be sure not to run SSH on port 27015, since that is the port your Source server will be running on.

-One extra step that you might want to do is to create an account for running the srcds process.
+One extra step that you might want to do is to create an account for running the SRCDS process.
 This isn’t at all required, but it is good practice.
 The standard practice seems to be creating and account called “hlds” and using that account to run the process.

 Also, if you’re running a good firewall (as you should be) remember to poke a hole for port 27015.